States hope for revenue boost with Mega Millions craze - KESQ

 A bump in college scholarships for New Mexico students.
 A new bike trail nestled in the western slope of Colorado.
 More homeless shelters in Arizona.

-When lottery sales soar, players holding the golden ticket aren’t the only ones who win.
-Across the U.S., state lottery systems use that money to boost education, tourism, transportation and much more.
-Now that the giant Mega Millions lottery jackpot has ballooned to more than $1 billion, state officials are hoping increased national interest will result in more funding for their own causes.
+When lottery sales soar, those holding the golden ticket aren’t the only ones who win.
+Across the U.S., state lottery systems use that revenue to boost education, tourism, transportation and much more.
+Now that the giant Mega Millions lottery jackpot has ballooned to more than $1 billion, state officials are hoping increased national interest in securing the top prize will result in more funding for their own causes.

 However, critics of these lottery-funded programs note that lower-income players foot the bill for benefits they won’t proportionately reap.